lead time vs cycle time

 However, your road to success is unfinished without something to link these crucial metrics together.
 To differentiate yourself from the competition, use a Cycle Time analysis to make the connections between your KPIs and improve your production process.

-How to calculate Cycle Time?
+How to Calculate Cycle Time?

 You also need to consider the time when production was paused, meaning the waiting period between active production work.